 By the Summer of 1947, Playboy Motors had raised enough funds to lease a small, antiquated factory formerly used by the Brunn body company.
 They hired 125 employees to hand-build another 17 prototypes.
 In order to start production as quickly as possible, the rear-engine design was ditched in favor of a more conventional front engine, rear drive layout.
 Power now came now from a 48hp Continental 4-banger (They later switched to Hercules 49hp units, and finally a Willys-supplied 60hp “Go-Devil” four)

 In another cost saving move, the first prototype’s fabric convertible top was replaced with what would turn out to be the Playboy’s defining feature - a first of its kind folding steel roof that retracted completely into a well behind the front seat.
-While the mechanism did not always work as well as Charles Thomas had hoped when he designed it, Playboy’s hard topped convertible beat the famed Ford Skyliner to market by 8 years.
+While the mechanism did not work as well as Charles Richardson had hoped when he designed it, the Playboy’s hard topped convertible did beat the famed Ford Skyliner to market by 8 years.

 Then things fell apart.

-All the while Charles Thomas was in secret negotiations with Henry J. Kaiser about selling him the rights to his design for the Playboy.
-Kaiser was looking to balance his company’s lineup of luxurious full sized cars with an inexpensive small one that he’d always wanted to build.
+All the while Charles Thomas was in secret negotiations with industrialist, Henry J. Kaiser, to sell him the rights to the Playboy car. (which Thomas had designed and held the rights) Kaiser had always wanted to build a “people’s car,” and now was looking for one to balance his much larger automotive startup’s lineup of luxurious full sized cars.
 The Playboy offered him a way to do it cheaply.
 Kaiser’s offer was a $333,000 payout to both Horwitz and Richardson, and similarly valued consulting contract to Thomas to get the Playboy into production under the Kaiser name.
-This arrangement likely offered the last best chance to get the Playboy into full production (it would have also spared us the homely little mutt that Kaiser built instead)
+This arrangement likely offered the last best chance to get the Playboy into full production.
+It would have also spared us the homely little Henry J that Kaiser built instead

 But it wasn’t meant to be.
 Horwitz rejected the deal and convinced Richardson to side with him.
-Funding never did materialize for Horowitz’ Playboy 2.0 scheme.
+Funding, however, never materialized for Horowitz’ Playboy 2.0 scheme.
 The company slid into bankruptcy early in 1950.
 Playboy built a total of 97 cars over its 3-year saga.
-In the end, Tucker, much more famous because Hollywood made a movie about it.
-In the real world, however, it built half as many cars as Playboy.
-Small solace for the boys from Buffalo.
+In the end, Tucker, much more famous because Hollywood made a movie about it, sold but half as many cars

-The legacy of the Playboy managed to survive… although not in a way that its founders might have imagined.
+The legacy of the Playboy managed to survive - although not in a way that its founders might have imagined.
 In 1953, a young publisher named Hugh Heffner was struggling to find a name for a new men’s lifestyle magazine he was starting.
-A friend of his, a Mr. Eldon Sellers, recalled a company his mother had worked for that had since gone bankrupt.
+A friend of his, a Mr. Eldon Sellers, recalled a company his mother had worked for that had gone bankrupt a few years prior…

 Is it a stretch to call it irony that a car best known for its unique folding top, was the inspiration for a magazine that celebrates toplessness?